MK-Scribe/the_70_books/copied_texts/1-enoch/1-enoch.md

-**[10:1]** Then said the Most High, the Holy and Great One spake, and sent Uriel to the son of Lamech, and said to him: **[10:2]** 'Go to Noah and tell him in my name "Hide thyself!" and reveal to him the end that is approaching: that the whole earth will be destroyed, and a deluge is about to come upon the whole earth, and will destroy all that is on it. **[10:3]** And now instruct him that he may escape and his seed may be preserved for all the generations of the world.' **[10:4]** And again the Lord said to Raphael: 'Bind Azâzêl hand and foot, and cast him into the darkness: and make an opening in the desert, which is in Dûdâêl, and cast him therein. **[10:5]** And place upon him rough and jagged rocks, and cover him with darkness, and let him abide there for ever, and cover his face that he may not see light. **[10:6]** And on the day of the great judgement he shall be cast into the fire. **[10:7}** And heal the earth which the angels have corrupted, and proclaim the healing of the earth, that they may heal the plague, and that all the children of men may not perish through all the secret things that the Watchers have disclosed and have taught their sons. **[10:8]** And the whole earth has been corrupted through the works that were taught by Azâzêl: to him ascribe all sin.' **[10:9]** And to Gabriel said the Lord: 'Proceed against the bastards and the reprobates, and against the children of fornication: and destroy the children of fornication and the children of the Watchers from amongst men: and cause them to go forth: send them one against the other that they may destroy each other in battle: for length of days shall they not have. **[10:10]** And no request that they (i.e. their fathers) make of thee shall be granted unto their fathers on their behalf; for they hope to live an eternal life, and that each one of them will live five hundred years.' **[10:11]** And the Lord said unto Michael: 'Go, bind Semjâzâ and his associates who have united themselves with women so as to have defiled themselves with them in all their uncleanness. **[10:12]** And when their sons have slain one another, and they have seen the destruction of their beloved ones, bind them fast for seventy generations in the valleys of the earth, till the day of their judgement and of their consummation, till the judgement that is for ever and ever is consummated. **[10:13]** In those days they shall be led off to the abyss of fire: and to the torment and the prison in which they shall be confined for ever.
-And whosoever shall be condemned and destroyed will from thenceforth be bound together with them to the end of all generations. **[10:15]** And destroy all the spirits of the reprobate and the children of the Watchers, because they have wronged mankind. **[10:16]** Destroy all wrong from the face of the earth and let every evil work come to an end: and let the plant of righteousness and truth appear: and it shall prove a blessing; the works of righteousness and truth shall be planted in truth and joy for evermore.
+**[10:1]** Then said the Most High, the Holy and Great One spake, and sent Uriel to the son of Lamech, and said to him: **[10:2]** 'Go to Noah and tell him in my name "Hide thyself!" and reveal to him the end that is approaching: that the whole earth will be destroyed, and a deluge is about to come upon the whole earth, and will destroy all that is on it. **[10:3]** And now instruct him that he may escape and his seed may be preserved for all the generations of the world.' **[10:4]** And again the Lord said to Raphael: 'Bind Azâzêl hand and foot, and cast him into the darkness: and make an opening in the desert, which is in Dûdâêl, and cast him therein. **[10:5]** And place upon him rough and jagged rocks, and cover him with darkness, and let him abide there for ever, and cover his face that he may not see light. **[10:6]** And on the day of the great judgement he shall be cast into the fire.
+And heal the earth which the angels have corrupted, and proclaim the healing of the earth, that they may heal the plague, and that all the children of men may not perish through all the secret things that the Watchers have disclosed and have taught their sons. **[10:8]** And the whole earth has been corrupted through the works that were taught by Azâzêl: to him ascribe all sin.' **[10:9]** And to Gabriel said the Lord: 'Proceed against the bastards and the reprobates, and against the children of fornication: and destroy [the children of fornication and] the children of the Watchers from amongst men [and cause them to go forth]: send them one against the other that they may destroy each other in battle: for length of days shall they not have. **[10:10]** And no request that they (i.e. their fathers) make of thee shall be granted unto their fathers on their behalf; for they hope to live an eternal life, and that each one of them will live five hundred years.' **[10:11]** And the Lord said unto Michael: 'Go, bind Semjâzâ and his associates who have united themselves with women so as to have defiled themselves with them in all their uncleanness. **[10:12]** And when their sons have slain one another, and they have seen the destruction of their beloved ones, bind them fast for seventy generations in the valleys of the earth, till the day of their judgement and of their consummation, till the judgement that is for ever and ever is consummated. **[10:13]** In those days they shall be led off to the abyss of fire: 〈and〉 to the torment and the prison in which they shall be confined for ever.
+And whosoever shall be condemned and destroyed will from thenceforth be bound together with them to the end of all generations. **[10:15]** And destroy all the spirits of the reprobate and the children of the Watchers, because they have wronged mankind.
+Destroy all wrong from the face of the earth and let every evil work come to an end: and let the plant of righteousness and truth appear: ⌈and it shall prove a blessing; the works of righteousness and truth⌉ shall be planted in truth and joy for evermore.

-**[10:17]** And then shall all the righteous escape, and shall live till they beget thousands of children, and all the days of their youth and their old age shall they complete in peace.
+**[10:17]** And then shall all the righteous escape, And shall live till they beget thousands of children, And all the days of their youth and their old age shall they complete in peace.

-**[10:18]** And then shall the whole earth be tilled in righteousness, and shall all be planted with trees and be full of blessing. **[10:19]** And all desirable trees shall be planted on it, and they shall plant vines on it: and the vine which they plant thereon shall yield wine in abundance, and as for all the seed which is sown thereon each measure (of it) shall bear a thousand, and each measure of olives shall yield ten presses of oil. **[10:20]** And cleanse thou the earth from all oppression, and from all unrighteousness, and from all sin, and from all godlessness: and all the uncleanness that is wrought upon the earth destroy from off the earth. **[10:21]** And all the children of men shall become righteous, and all nations shall offer adoration and shall praise Me, and all shall worship Me.
+**[10:18]** And then shall the whole earth be tilled in righteousness, and shall all be planted with trees and be full of blessing. **[10:19]** And all desirable trees shall be planted on it, and they shall plant vines on it: and the vine which they plant thereon shall yield wine in abundance, and as for all the seed which is sown thereon each measure (of it) shall bear a thousand, and each measure of olives shall yield ten presses of oil. **[10:20]** And cleanse thou the earth from all oppression, and from all unrighteousness, and from all sin, and from all godlessness: and all the uncleanness that is wrought upon the earth destroy from off the earth. **[10:21]** ⌈And all the children of men shall become righteous⌉, and all nations shall offer adoration and shall praise Me, and all shall worship Me.
 And the earth shall be cleansed from all defilement, and from all sin, and from all punishment, and from all torment, and I will never again send (them) upon it from generation to generation and for ever.

-**[11:1]** And in those days I will open the store chambers of blessing which are in the heaven, so as to send them down upon the earth over the work and labour of the children of men. **[11:2]** And truth and peace shall be associated together throughout all the days of the world and throughout all the generations of men.'
+**[11:1]** And in those days I will open the store chambers of blessing which are in the heaven, so as to send them down ⌈upon the earth⌉ over the work and labour of the children of men. **[11:2]** And truth and peace shall be associated together throughout all the days of the world and throughout all the generations of men.'

 **[12:1]** Before these things Enoch was hidden, and no one of the children of men knew where he was hidden, and where he abode, and what had become of him. **[12:2]** And his activities had to do with the Watchers, and his days were with the holy ones.

-**[12:3]** And I Enoch was blessing the Lord of majesty and the King of the ages, and lo! the Watchers called me--Enoch the scribe--and said to me: **[12:4]** 'Enoch, thou scribe of righteousness, go, declare to the Watchers of the heaven who have left the high heaven, the holy eternal place, and have defiled themselves with women, and have done as the children of earth do, and have taken unto themselves wives: "Ye have wrought great destruction on the earth: **[12:5]** And ye shall have no peace nor forgiveness of sin: and inasmuch as they delight themselves in their children, **[12:6]** The murder of their beloved ones shall they see, and over the destruction of their children shall they lament, and shall make supplication unto eternity, but mercy and peace shall ye not attain."'
+**[12:3]** And I, Enoch was blessing the Lord of majesty and the King of the ages, and lo! the Watchers called me--Enoch the scribe--and said to me: **[12:4]** 'Enoch, thou scribe of righteousness, go, †declare† to the Watchers of the heaven who have left the high heaven, the holy eternal place, and have defiled themselves with women, and have done as the children of earth do, and have taken unto themselves wives: "Ye have wrought great destruction on the earth: **[12:5]** And ye shall have no peace nor forgiveness of sin: and inasmuch as †they† delight themselves in †their† children, **[12:6]** The murder of †their† beloved ones shall †they† see, and over the destruction of †their† children shall †they† lament, and shall make supplication unto eternity, but mercy and peace shall ye not attain."'

-**[13:1]** And Enoch went and said: 'Azâzêl, thou shalt have no peace: a severe sentence has gone forth against thee to put thee in bonds: **[13:2]** And thou shalt not have toleration nor request granted to thee, because of the unrighteousness which thou hast taught, and because of all the works of godlessness and unrighteousness and sin which thou hast shown to men.' **[13:3]** Then I went and spoke to them all together, and they were all afraid, and fear and trembling seized them. **[13:4]** And they besought me to draw up a petition for them that they might find forgiveness, and to read their petition in the presence of the Lord of heaven. **[13:5]** For from thenceforward they could not speak (with Him) nor lift up their eyes to heaven for shame of their sins for which they had been condemned. **[13:6]** Then I wrote out their petition, and the prayer in regard to their spirits and their deeds individually and in regard to their requests that they should have forgiveness and length. **[13:7]** And I went off and sat down at the waters of Dan, in the land of Dan, to the south of the west of Hermon: I read their petition till I fell asleep. **[13:8]** And behold a dream came to me, and visions fell down upon me, and I saw visions of chastisement, and a voice came bidding (me) to tell it to the sons of heaven, and reprimand them. **[13:9]** And when I awaked, I came unto them, and they were all sitting gathered together, weeping in 'Abelsjâîl, which is between Lebanon and Sênêsêr, with their faces covered. **[13:10]** And I recounted before them all the visions which I had seen in sleep, and I began to speak the words of righteousness, and to reprimand the heavenly Watchers.
+**[13:1]** And Enoch went and said: 'Azâzêl, thou shalt have no peace: a severe sentence has gone forth against thee to put thee in bonds: **[13:2]** And thou shalt not have toleration nor †request† granted to thee, because of the unrighteousness which thou hast taught, and because of all the works of godlessness and unrighteousness and sin which thou hast shown to men.' **[13:3]** Then I went and spoke to them all together, and they were all afraid, and fear and trembling seized them. **[13:4]** And they besought me to draw up a petition for them that they might find forgiveness, and to read their petition in the presence of the Lord of heaven. **[13:5]** For from thenceforward they could not speak (with Him) nor lift up their eyes to heaven for shame of their sins for which they had been condemned. **[13:6]** Then I wrote out their petition, and the prayer in regard to their spirits and their deeds individually and in regard to their requests that they should have forgiveness and length 〈of days〉†. **[13:7]** And I went off and sat down at the waters of Dan, in the land of Dan, to the south of the west of Hermon: I read their petition till I fell asleep. **[13:8]** And behold a dream came to me, and visions fell down upon me, and I saw visions of chastisement, ⌈and a voice came bidding (me)⌉ I to tell it to the sons of heaven, and reprimand them. **[13:9]** And when I awaked, I came unto them, and they were all sitting gathered together, weeping in 'Abelsjâîl, which is between Lebanon and Sênêsêr, with their faces covered. **[13:10]** And I recounted before them all the visions which I had seen in sleep, and I began to speak the words of righteousness, and to reprimand the heavenly Watchers.